 When it comes to implementing a PBIS initiative, many schools opt to begin with a manual program.
 However, physical tokens, manual tabulation, and inaccurate data can quickly overwhelm even the most dedicated staff.
 Fidelity becomes difficult to maintain.
 PBIS Rewards takes the challenges out of a physical token economy by making everything digital.
 Everyone on your staff can get in on the fun!

 With PBIS Rewards, you can:

 - Recognize – use a smartphone, tablet, or the web portal to recognize students with points

-- Track – view dozens of reports to get an accurate picture of your initiative’s performance
+- Report – view dozens of reports to get an accurate picture of your initiative’s performance

 - Redeem – students can use their points for incentives, events, and drawings

 Schools using PBIS Rewards report greater success in the implementation of their PBIS initiative.
 Students feel supported, staff feels valued, and everyone feels encouraged!

 We’d love to show you how PBIS Rewards can impact your school’s culture and climate for the better!
 Contact us to learn more or schedule a demo to see our software in action!